What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Conclusion

 \section{Conclusion}

-In this work, we present the first large-scale empirical study that systematically disentangles and evaluates the individual contributions of different components in RL-based Object-Goal Navigation systems.
-By decomposing these systems into three key modules: perception, policy, and test-time enhancement, we provide a clear and actionable understanding of what truly matters for performance.
-Our analysis reveals that perception quality and test-time enhancements are the most critical factors driving success, while improvements to the policy module alone yield marginal gains under current learning approaches.
-We demonstrate that simple plug-and-play strategies, such as dynamic goal selection and untrapping helpers, can significantly improve robustness without requiring retraining.
-Based on these findings, we propose practical design recommendations and develop a modular system that outperforms existing state-of-the-art methods on standard benchmarks.
-Moreover, our human baseline evaluation highlights the substantial performance gap between current agents and human-level navigation, pointing to future opportunities in closing this gap.
-We hope our study serves as a foundational reference for the community, guiding the design of more effective, interpretable, and generalizable ObjectNav systems, and inspiring future work toward principled benchmarking, modular learning, and real-world deployment.
+In this work, we present a large-scale empirical study that systematically analyzes the contributions of different components in RL-based Object-Goal Navigation systems.
+By decomposing these systems into three key modules—perception, policy, and test-time strategies—we provide a clearer understanding of how different design choices influence navigation performance.
+Our analysis shows that improvements in perception quality and test-time strategies can lead to substantial gains in navigation robustness and efficiency, while controlled configurations enable more reliable evaluation of policy designs.
+We further demonstrate that simple test-time strategies, such as dynamic goal selection and untrapping helpers, can significantly improve system robustness without requiring additional training.
+Guided by these findings, we develop an enhanced modular navigation system that achieves state-of-the-art performance on standard benchmarks.
+In addition, our human baseline evaluation highlights the significant gap between current autonomous agents and human-level navigation.
+Beyond empirical improvements, this study provides practical insights and design recommendations for modular ObjectNav systems, offering a foundation for future research on more robust evaluation, improved system design, and real-world deployment of embodied navigation agents.